thinkinglabs/thinkinglabs.github.io/_posts/2025-08-10-so-yes-trunk-based-development-now-what.md

 *Update Aug 25, 2025: Add the Walking Skeleton to handling large-scale changes.*

+*Update Aug 30, 2025: Add the question "How to maintain multiple versions?".*

 *Update Aug 30, 2025: Add the question "Can we use branches?".*

 ---